jhipster/jhipster-devbox/README.md

 ## Customize your Vagrant box

-Modify your system properties, depending on your host's hardware, we recommend:
+This is very important!
+Modify your system properties, depending on your host's hardware.
+We recommend, at least:

-- 2 CPUs
+- 4 CPUs
 - 8 Gb of RAM
 - 128 Mb of video RAM